kufreu/kufreu.github.io/r&r/r&r.md

 ![map](images/malcomb.png)

-Simply put, I was unable to produce the same results as was done in Malcomb et al's work and the litte information I have written here continues this cycle of irreproducibility.
+Simply put, I was unable to produce the same results as was done in Malcomb et al's work and the litte information I have written here continues this cycle of irreproducibility, or rather has created another dead-end.
 For this I apologize.

 ### source
 Malcomb, D. W., Weaver, E. A., & Krakowka, A. R. (2014).
 Vulnerability modeling for sub-Saharan Africa: An operationalized approach in Malawi.
 Applied Geography, 48, 17–30. [https://doi.org/10.1016/j.apgeog.2014.01.004](https://doi.org/10.1016/j.apgeog.2014.01.004)